I am many things - a compulsive stress-baker, a coffee fiend, a obsessive reader, a herder of cats, and a wearer of colourful tights.

 As far as ruts go, these babies are downright habit-forming, but it's for all the right reasons.
 Seriously.
 They're freaking delicious.

-The crowning touch, though, is the sprinkling of cocoa nibs that adds an extra burst of bittersweet chocolate flavour and toothsome crunch.
+The crowning touch is the sprinkling of cocoa nibs.
+The muffins are delicious as-is, but the cocoa nibs add an extra burst of bittersweet chocolate flavour and toothsome crunch.

 I've marked them down as optional, since I know they're kind of hard to find, but they're most definitely mandatory in my books.
 A girl's got to get her antioxidants somehow, right?
 Forget nuts.
 Cocoa nibs is where it's at.